 Eb Tuning: Overview and How to Tune

 The Eb tuning is quite simple to comprehend.
-It is the same as if you took any guitar riff you know and played it one fret lower.
+It’s the same as if you took any guitar riff you know and played it one fret lower.
 You have access to a low Eb instead of the usual low E present in standard tuning.

-There are many bands and guitarists that have played using Eb tuning throughout most or all of their careers, such as Stevie Ray Vaughan, Slash, Jimi Hendrix, Alice in Chains, and many more.
+Many bands and guitarists have played using Eb tuning throughout most or all of their careers, such as Stevie Ray Vaughan, Slash, Jimi Hendrix, Alice in Chains, and more.

-Lastly, one of the best advantages of playing guitar in this tuning is that bending is much easier to accomplish, you need to apply much less force in general to play the instrument, and that can be a big plus depending on what you play.
+One of the best advantages of playing guitar in this tuning is that bending is much easier.
+You need to apply much less force in general to play the instrument, which can be a big plus depending on what you play.